-- better access to Child and Adolescent Mental Health Services (CAMHS) and the neurodevelopmental team for young people - integrating mental health services into schools, especially counselling for primary school children and raised awareness of trauma amongst staff - increasing the number of Looked-after Children nurses - joint working between mental health services and other children's services to streamline care - increasing psychological support for children, especially those in care and less reliance on medication as an intervention - more counsellors, especially male counsellors and counsellors speaking Welsh, Polish and other languages - one stop shops to find out about and access all services in a local area - making the transition from child to adult services more user-friendly for young people and tailored to the individual's developmental needs
+- Better access to Child and Adolescent Mental Health Services (CAMHS) and the neurodevelopmental team for young people.
+(Please note these are two separate teams). - Integrating mental health services into schools, especially counselling for primary school children and raised awareness of trauma amongst staff. - Increasing the number of Looked-after Children nurses. - Joint working between mental health services and other children's services to streamline care. - Increasing psychological support for children, especially those in care and less reliance on medication as an intervention. - More counsellors, especially male counsellors and counsellors speaking Welsh, Polish and other languages. - One stop shops to find out about and access all services in a local area. - Making the transition from child to adult services more user-friendly for young people and tailored to the individual's developmental needs.